aehrc/TRIBES/README.md

 *TRIBES* requires Linux-64 or MacOS-64 and about 10GB of free disk space for software, reference and example data.

-Install *TRIBES* using one of the methods described in the [Installation](#installation) section (for a workstation setup use: [Installation for workstation use](#installation-for-workstation-use) ).
-After installation return to [Testing installation on example dataset](#testing-installation-on-example-dataset)
+Install *TRIBES* using one of the methods described in the [Installation](#installation) section After installation return to [Testing installation on example dataset](#testing-installation-on-example-dataset)

 ## Testing installation on example dataset
 To demonstate how *TRIBES* works we will use an example dataset (TFCeu) with reference data from 1000 Genomes 'EUR' superpopulation (REF-G1K_EUR).